dejwk/roo_display/README.md

 ##### DisplayDevice

 A display driver is represented by the abstract `DisplayDevice` class.
-To implement a driver, means to implement the pure virtual methods in this class:
+To implement a driver, you need to implement the pure virtual methods in this class:

 * `setAddress()`: set a rectangular window that will be filled by subsequent calls to `write`;
 * `write()`: writes to the subsequent pixels in the address window;